-Statement of Licensing Policy Consultation
+Statement of Licensing Policy consultation

 Nuneaton and Bedworth Borough Council is reviewing its Statement of Licensing Policy which sets out the council’s policy for licensing and regulating businesses where there is sale of alcohol, provision of regulated entertainment or late night refreshment.
 This normally covers businesses such as pubs,clubs, restaurants, hotels, off licences and late night food takeaways.